RxLaboratory/Ramses/src-docs/docs/components/client/production.md

 From the main table, you can have a look at all the **status** of all shots or assets, and a summary for steps on the column headers.

-The p**rogress bar in the step headers** goes from red to green when the **completion ratio** raises.
-If a second reddish part is shown to the right of the progress bar, it means the production of this step is late; the bigger and the more red it is, the later you are!
+The **progress bar in the step headers** goes from red to green when the **completion ratio** raises.
+If a second reddish part is shown to the right of the progress bar, it means the production of this step is late; the bigger and the redder it is, the later you are!

 The first column contains all the information about the shots or the assets (duration, tags, etc.).